• Skip to primary navigation

 You can also melt it gently in a heat-proof bowl that is sitting over a pot of barely simmering water (around 3cm deep).
 Make sure the bowl is not touching the water.
 Stir it occasionally until it is melted.

-• Once smooth and melted, leave the tiakarete (chocolate) to cool for 5 minutes.
+• Once smooth and melted, remove from the heat and leave the tiakarete (chocolate) to cool for 5 minutes.

 • Add the kōkō (cocoa) and whip it for 30 seconds.